“I believe that no one play or player

 Coach Sauders reached the 500-wins mark [for the Indians] in the 2007 season and the 1,000 [Indians] -games-coached milestone during the 2012 season, which marked his 25th consecutive year of coaching the Indians.

-Also in 2018, the Lancaster County Sports Hall of Fame named Sauders as “Volunteer of the Year.”
+In 2018, the Lancaster County Sports Hall of Fame named Sauders as “Volunteer of the Year.”

 Assistant Coaches, 2021